Game-of-whales/GOW-SDK-COCOS2D-CPP/README.md

     gameofwhales::profile(data.dump().c_str());
 ```

->In order to work with AI offers you should send at least 5 number-type properties and at least one progress based parameter.

 >If you send more than 3000 properties, **Game of Whales** will sort all properties alphabetically and will save only the first 3000.